-Jeffrey Anderson, San Francisco Symphony Principal Tuba and occupant of the James Irvine Chair, joined the SFS in 2002.
-Mr. Anderson holds a bachelor’s degree and performer's certificate from Indiana University, where he studied with Harvey Phillips, and he completed his master’s degree at Arizona State University as a student of Daniel Perantoni.
-As a member of the New Mexico Symphony from 1989 to 1998, he made several solo appearances on both their subscription series and statewide touring program.
+Jeffrey Anderson joined the San Francisco Symphony as Principal Tuba, occupying the James Irvine Chair, in 2002.
+He holds a bachelor’s degree and performer's certificate from Indiana University, where he studied with Harvey Phillips, and he completed his master’s degree at Arizona State University as a student of Daniel Perantoni.
+As a member of the New Mexico Symphony from 1989 to 1998, he made several solo appearances.
 Previously a member of the Rochester Philharmonic Orchestra, he was featured as soloist in Vaughan Williams’s Tuba Concerto with that orchestra in 2000.
 He has also performed with the National Repertory Orchestra and the Santa Fe Opera Orchestra, and he appeared as guest principal tuba with the Chicago Symphony and Los Angeles Philharmonic and in the 2009 Seattle Opera production of Wagner’s Der Ring des Nibelungen.
-With the SFS, he was heard as soloist in a 2016 SoundBox performance of David Lang’s are you experienced?.
+With the SFS, he has been heard as soloist in David Lang’s are you experienced? in the SoundBox series, and in the North American premiere of Robin Holloway’s Europa & and the Bull.

 Davies Symphony Hall